Constipation and Soiling

 Constipation is the most common bowel problem in children and is the term used to describe when there is difficulty in emptying the bowels regularly or to be unable to completely empty the bowel.
 It is usually associated with hardened faeces or soiling (stools, poos or motions), it can start at any age and can effect up to 30% of all children.
 Constipation is very common among toddlers.

-Your Healthy Family Team can support you in identifying and managing constipation and soiling in children and young people.
+Your Family Hub team can support you in identifying and managing constipation and soiling in children and young people.
 We can also work with colleagues in nurseries and schools to help your child whilst they are there.